-A knitting show celebrating the intersection of fiber craft and witchcraft!
+A knitting festival celebrating the intersection of fiber craft and witchcraft!
 Shop with makers of indie dyed yarn, fiber craft notions, witchy art, witchcraft supplies, candles, and witchy handcraft goods.

-The show is April 20th, 2024 in the heart of historic downtown Salem, MA.
-The venue for the show is the beautiful Old Town Hall which you might recognize from the 90s classic, Hocus Pocus.
-We hope that the show will be a magical way for locals to get together and celebrate a love of the magic of transmuting fiber into finished items via the power of knitting, crocheting, weaving, or any other fiber skill.
-We also think it will be a great way for those who are traveling to visit and explore Witch City!
+The festival is April 11-13th in the heart of historic downtown Salem, MA, with a Fiber Witch Market on Saturday and Sunday.
+The venue for the Fiber Witch Market is the beautiful Old Town Hall which you might recognize from the 90s classic, Hocus Pocus.
+The Coronation Ball is hosted right next door at Hotel Salem!
+The Fiber Witch Festival is a magical way for locals to get together and celebrate a love of the magic of transmuting fiber into finished items via the power of knitting, crocheting, weaving, or any other fiber skill.
+It’s also an excellent way for those who are traveling to visit and explore Witch City!
 We are planning so many fun events and workshops around the show that you can easily make a weekend trip out of it!

-Please note that the first hour of the show will be mask required for all to allow immunocompromised witches to shop!
+Please note that the first hour of the Fiber Witches Market will be mask required for all to allow immunocompromised witches to shop!

 A life-long love of handmade, in 2008 Ana established Toil & Trouble, a knitwear design company.
 In 2010, she created her own line of hand-dyed yarns.
 Ana's love of community and teaching lead her to open Circle of Stitches in 2015.
 Ana is passionate about supporting artists and artisans, and values the relationship she builds with every maker she is proud to represent in the shop.
 She is also an inaugural member of Vogue Knitting Live’s Diversity Advisory Council.